prasadjivane/Go-Language/README.md

 Step 3) go run filename.go

-For any queries you can send message on prasadjivane@gmail.com
+For any queries you can raise change request through pr here.

 # To Fllow Me
 LinkedIn :- https://www.linkedin.com/in/prasadjivane/